ayoubimaya/_ayoubimaya.github.io/shakshouka.md

 **3.** Turn of heat, discard bay leaves and stir in 1/8 cup parsley.
 Transfer 2 cups of sauce to the blender and puree.
 Stir puree back into the skillet and bring to a simmer over medium-low heat.

 **4.** Turn off heat, use the back of a spoon to make 2 shallow indentations in surface of sauce.
 Crack 2 eggs directly into each indentation.
 Sprinkle a little salt and pepper over the egg yolk.
 Cover and cook over medium-low heat until egg whites are opaque and yolks are still runny.
-Sprinkle with feta and remaining parsley and serve!
+Sprinkle with feta and remaining parsley and serve with warm pita!

 <center><a href="https://i.imgur.com/as3nl0m.jpg"><img src="https://i.imgur.com/as3nl0m.jpg" border="0"></a></center>